 Mitigation measures must be identified for each potential negative impact, to eliminate or reduce the impact to the extent possible.
-Preferred mitigation measures avoid or minimise impacts, and may be supported by compensatory measures such as site rehabilitation or restoration.
+Preferred mitigation measures avoid or minimize impacts, and in some cases (i.e., no net loss / no net negative impacts) may be supported by compensatory measures such as site rehabilitation or restoration.
 Examples of possible mitigation measures are included in the provincial Natural Heritage Reference Manual (MNR, 2010; refer to Table C-1 of Appendix C).
 The City's Protocol for Wildlife Protection during Construction provides guidance on mitigating impacts to wildlife.

 In most cases, the selection of appropriate mitigation measures will be the responsibility of the applicant and/or their consultants, for approval by the City as part of the EIS and development application review process.
-In certain specific cases, however, the City is recommending standard mitigation measures be adopted (see Appendix 10).
+In certain specific cases, however, the City is recommending standard mitigation measures be adopted (see Appendix 9).
 EIS recommendations that vary from these standard measures will need to be accompanied by a detailed explanation of the rationale behind the change, along with scientific evidence or other support for the alternative approach.
 Applicants and/or their consultants are advised to consult City staff regarding any proposed variation from these standard measures prior to the submission of the EIS report, to determine whether the proposed alternative is acceptable.